-6. Legal Structure and Bankruptcy Risk
+6. Structural and Bankruptcy Risk

-Our legal and structural analysis of an ABCP program considers whether it is structured as a bankruptcy-remote SPV.33 An ABCP program is typically structured as a limited-purpose specialty finance company to minimize the risk of bankruptcy.
-In our analysis, we generally focus on:
+Our legal and structural analysis of an ABCP program considers whether it is structured as a bankruptcy-remote SPV.35 An ABCP program is typically structured as a limited-purpose specialty finance company to minimize the risk of bankruptcy.
+In our analysis, we focus on:

-- >> Proper formation of the special purpose vehicle; and - Standard protections in any agreements signed by the conduit.
+- " Proper formation of the special purpose vehicle; and - " Standard protections in any agreements signed by the conduit.